GabrDeme/PPDS-2024/README.md

 - **Numpy**: Library for numerical calculations and manipulation of multidimensional arrays.
 - **Pandas**: Essential tool for manipulating tabular data, including reading files, cleaning, and transforming data using dataframes.
 - **Datetime**: Module for working with dates and times, essential for time series and temporal analysis.
-- **Matplotlib and Seaborn**: Data visualization libraries that allow the creation of intuitive graphs and visualizations to facilitate data analysis and interpretation.
+- **Matplotlib and Seaborn**: Data visualization libraries for creating graphs and visualizations to aid data interpretation.
+- **Scikit-Learn**: A machine learning library that provides simple and efficient tools for data mining and data analysis, widely used for implementing regression, classification, clustering, and more.
+- **Statsmodels**: Used for statistical modeling and analysis, providing classes and functions for estimating and testing different models.
+- **Beautiful Soup**: A Python library for web scraping that extracts data from HTML and XML files, allowing users to parse and navigate HTML structures to retrieve specific data.

 ---

+### Key Data Science Techniques

+#### Linear Regression

+Linear regression is a statistical technique used to model the relationship between a dependent variable and one or more independent variables by fitting a linear equation.
+The model is represented by the formula:

+  **y=β
+  0
+​
+   +β
+  1
+  x+ϵ**

+where \(y\) is the predicted value, \(\beta_0\) is the intercept, \(\beta_1\) is the slope of the line, and \(\epsilon\) represents the error term.
+Linear regression can be implemented using **Scikit-Learn**, which provides tools to fit, interpret, and validate the model.
+This approach is commonly used for predicting continuous values and establishing correlations between variables.

+#### Clustering

+Clustering is an unsupervised learning technique that aims to group similar data points based on features or behaviors.
+It is commonly used for pattern recognition, segmentation, and anomaly detection. **Scikit-Learn** provides algorithms like **K-means**, which works by dividing data points into clusters by minimizing the variance within each cluster.
+Clustering techniques help identify patterns within unstructured data and are valuable in exploratory data analysis.

+---

-## The use of Librarys in our Projects
+## Library Use in Projects

-- **Programmimg Languages**: <br/>
+- **Programming Languages**:
-  The code uses the **Matplotlib** library to create a bar chart that shows votes for different programming languages.
-It starts by creating a figure and axes with plt.subplots(), where the actual chart is drawn.
-The ax.bar() function plots bars for each language, using custom colors from the cores list.
-The chart is customized with a title, axis labels, and a y-axis limit from 0 to 500 using ax.set_title(), ax.set_xlabel(), ax.set_ylabel(), and ax.set_ylim().
-The ax.bar_label() function adds the exact number of votes on top of each bar for clarity.
-Finally, plt.show() displays the chart.
+  The code uses **Matplotlib** to create a bar chart displaying votes for different programming languages.
+It customizes the chart with titles, labels, and limits, and **plt.show()** displays the chart.

 <img alt="Our First Graphic - Programming Languages" src="/Assets/First_Graphic.png">

-- **Students Medias**: <br/>
-  The bar chart displays the final grades of students, with names on the x-axis and their average grades on the y-axis.
-The chart is generated using Python libraries like **Pandas** for data handling, **NumPy** for grade calculation, and **Matplotlib** and **Seaborn** for visualization.
-Each student's average grade is calculated from four test scores, and bars are colored based on whether the student passed (green) or failed (red).
-The chart includes labels for the exact averages on top of each bar, with a title and axis labels for clarity.
-The y-axis is limited from 0 to 12, highlighting one failing student, Benjamin Hall, with an average of 3.75.
+- **Student Averages**:
+  A bar chart that shows students' average grades, calculated using **Pandas** and **NumPy**.
+The chart visually indicates passing and failing grades using color coding, enhancing understanding of student performance.

 <img alt="Students Media" src="/Assets/Students_Media.png">

-- **Cars Filtration**: <br/>
+- **Cars Filtering**:
-  The code uses Pandas, Seaborn, and Matplotlib to generate a bar chart showing the Top 5 Car Brands Sold in 2010.
-After loading the car data from a CSV file and cleaning it by dropping missing values, it filters the dataset for cars from the year 2010.
-The top 5 most-sold brands are calculated using value_counts() and displayed in a bar chart with Seaborn's barplot().
-The x-axis represents the car brands, and the y-axis shows the number of cars sold, with labels on top of each bar indicating the exact figures.
-The chart is customized with titles, axis labels, and a y-axis limit of 0 to 5000.
+  **Pandas**, **Seaborn**, and **Matplotlib** generate a bar chart displaying the top car brands sold in 2010.
+The chart, customized with labels and limits, illustrates how **Pandas** and **Seaborn** simplify data filtration and visualization.

 <img alt="Cars Filtering" src="/Assets/Car_Brands.png">